Solar Guide

 Learn MoreFrequently Asked Questions

 Yes, Elgin has net billing through ComEd.
-For systems installed by December 31, 2024, homeowners receive full retail rate credits that can offset their entire electric bill.
+Systems installed before December 31, 2024 receive full retail rate credits (around 14.8¢/kWh) that can offset your entire electric bill including delivery charges.

-Starting January 1, 2025, new systems will receive reduced credits at ComEd’s Price to Compare rate (6.8 cents/kWh in 2024) that can only offset supply and transmission charges, not delivery fees.
+Starting January 1, 2025, new systems will only receive credits at ComEd’s Price to Compare rate (about 6.8¢/kWh) which can only offset supply and transmission charges, not delivery fees or other bill components.

-Yes, solar panels typically increase home value in Elgin.
-A Zillow study shows solar panels increase home value by 4.1% on average nationwide.
-For a median Elgin home valued at $300,000, this represents approximately $12,300 in added value.
+Yes, solar panels increase home value in Elgin, Illinois.
+According to a Zillow study, solar panels increase home value by 4.1% on average across the United States.

 Yes, solar is financially worth it in Elgin.
-With Illinois electricity rates rising 22% since 2020, solar provides stable energy costs and immediate savings.
-Elgin homeowners save an average of $61,039 over 25 years with typical payback periods of 10.1 years.
+With ComEd rates at 14.8¢/kWh and rising, homeowners save an average of $61,000 over 25 years while achieving payback in about 10 years.